Jobber vs. ServiceTitan (2026): Which Is Right for Your Crew?

 Jobber: Business Health at a Glance

-What it won’t do: technician performance scorecards, revenue-per-call benchmarking, real-time KPI dashboards for a service manager, or multi-location rolled-up P&L views.
+What it won’t do: technician performance scorecards.
+It won’t do revenue-per-call benchmarking.
+It won’t do real-time KPI dashboards for a service manager.
+It won’t do multi-location rolled-up P&L views.

 ServiceTitan: Operational Intelligence at Scale

 ServiceTitan’s reporting suite is one of its strongest selling points for the businesses it’s designed for.
-Revenue dashboards, technician scorecards (average ticket, close rate, number of opportunities presented), call booking rates by CSR, marketing attribution, membership conversion rates — the platform is built to give service managers and owners the data they need to manage a complex operation by the numbers.
+Revenue dashboards, technician scorecards, call booking rates by CSR, marketing attribution, membership conversion rates — the platform is built to give service managers the data they need to manage a complex operation by the numbers.

 Implementation Complexity and Time to Value

-This is the most underrated difference between these two platforms, and it’s where small contractors most often get burned.
+This is the most underrated difference between these two platforms.
+It’s where small contractors most often get burned.

 Jobber can be up and running in a week.
-Import your client list, configure your services, add your techs, and start scheduling.
+Import your client list and configure your services.
+Add your techs and start scheduling.
 The support team handles most issues through live chat.
-Most small businesses are operational within days of signing up.
+Most small businesses are operational within days.

 Implementation costs for ServiceTitan are separate from subscription costs and are not trivial.
 For a business that isn’t generating the volume to absorb those costs quickly, implementation alone can be a negative ROI event.